 2. Use Schedules

-Students with autism need structure and routine to learn new material better and focus on their tasks.
+Students with autism in classrooms really need structure and routine to learn new material better and focus on their tasks.
 Not only will scheduling help you organize and manage your classroom correctly, but it will also help you be a boss-teacher who guides students to become more independent learners.
 When you have consistent, visual schedules, students are more likely to get up and transition to the reading table when it is time, without you constantly guiding them.

 3. Decorate and Organize the Classroom

 Of course you do your best to make your classroom feel like a supportive and welcoming environment for your students with autism.
 That is why you are moving those tables, chairs and desks to create separate areas to allow for various types of work, such as small groups, individual, and one-on-one time.
 You also are focused on labels, storage, and deliberate placement of furniture, to make the space inviting yet functional.
 And...you are on the right track.
 Here is a free download to help you pre-plan your teaching space.
 Now this is something new I am trying so let me know how it works for you or if it needs some changes.

 Yes.
 This.
 Also known as paperwork.
 But let's flip this thinking on it's head.
 Maintaining progress monitoring and data sheets will help you understand which practices are successful and which need to be altered.
 You can use assessments and check-ins to try out different approaches and teaching methods if you see the current ones are not working.
 You can also see how many skills a student has gained as you look at the progress from the start of the year to the end.

 It takes a lot of teamwork to succeed in special education classroom management, so remember to meet with your co-teachers and aides to determine how best to tackle the various duties.
 You can assign designated roles and locations, use shorthand or jargon to talk to each other during class, and hold regular meetings to discuss any issues.